 He told us to fix our legs.
 "Do not cross them.
 Let them spread hip distance apart.
 Don't let your knees fall too far in or too far out.
 Let your hips control your legs.
 Sit up straight."
 The others already started to feel bored.
 The looks on their faces was a dead giveaway to what was to come.
 I gave them a look that calmed them down...at least long enough for me to see what was really good.

-;)).
+"Bring your palms together."
+We all did it at the same time (maybe you should try this too ).
 "Now rub your palms until they become really hot.
 When they feel hot, rub them some more.
 When they are super hot, just separate your hands and watch what happens."

 I rubbed my hands really hard.
 They started to burn when I separated them.
 I took a huge breath in and when I exhaled, my hands moved!
 I felt...a charge...it was a little electric almost.
 I took a huge breath in and my hands came closer.
 When I exhaled again, my hands separated further!
 I had no control over my hands what so ever but they still moved.
 I realized that with every breath, my hands moved further and further apart.
 What felt like a straight stream of energy now felt like an arch.
 As my hands opened up and towards the sky, it was as if I felt a rainbow in my hands.